AndrijaVitanovic/blog-backend/README.md

 # blog-backend
-This is project for SE401 subject for uni
+This is project for SE401 subject for uni.